Frequently asked questions

 Do the sorbets contain milk

 No, they don’t.
-The sorbets of the Italian gelato lab Rivareno contain only a very high percentage of fruit (more than 55%), water and sugar.
+The sorbets of the Italian gelato lab Rivareno contain only a very high percentage of fruit (up to 65%), water and sugar.
 We take allergies very seriously, and try extremely hard but cannot guarantee there is no cross contamination between flavours.

 Are the sorbets made with flavourings and syrups?

 The philosophy of the Rivareno Italian gelato lab is based on one single rule: we make sure the quality is always the highest.
 For this reason our sorbets contain only real fruit.